 30 Day Rule Timeline Tips Chart

-It’s all well and good waiting 30-days before making any major purchasing decisions, but what are you meant to do over that time period?
+It’s all well and good to wait for 30-days before making any major purchasing decisions, but what are you meant to do over that time period?

 Well, it’s essential to use the time wisely and allow for the process to work the way in which it was intended.
 That’s why I like to split the time period up into 3 sections: